tbeimrohr/PSP-HA-Propulsion/README.md

      purpose and or unit
    - New sections within the code should be properly separated with
      %% Section Name
-   - Any equation used at the users discresion should be commented with the source
+   - Any equation used at the users discretion should be commented with the source

 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%